dotnet/runtime/docs/design/mono/wasm-aot.md

 optimizations that LLVM can do, since it cannot determine the set of callers for a function.
 This means that it cannot remove functions corresponding to unused IL methods, cannot specialize functions for constant/nonnull arguments, etc.
-The dotnet linker includes some support for adding a [DisablePrivateReflection] attribute to methods which cannot be called using reflection, and the AOT compiler could use this to avoid generating function pointers for methods which are not called from outside the AOT image.
-This is not enabled right now because the linker support is not complete.
+The dotnet ILLink tool includes some support for adding a [DisablePrivateReflection] attribute to methods which cannot be called using reflection, and the AOT compiler could use this to avoid generating function pointers for methods which are not called from outside the AOT image.
+This is not enabled right now because the ILLink tool support is not complete.

 ### Null checks